-COMMON OPEN SPACE - Land within or related to a subdivision that is set aside to conserve natural resource, scenic, cultural, historic, or archeological values, provide active or passive recreation, or accommodate support facilities related to the subdivision, and that is restricted from significant development or intensive use except for approved recreational or support facilities and protected in perpetuity in a substantially undeveloped state through legally binding fee ownership or conservation easements.
+COMMON OPEN SPACE - Land within or related to a specifically to a conservation subdivision that is set aside to conserve natural resource, scenic, cultural, historic, or archeological values, provide active or passive recreation, or accommodate support facilities related to the subdivision, and that is restricted from significant development or intensive use except for approved recreational or support facilities and protected in perpetuity in a substantially undeveloped state through legally binding fee ownership, or conservation easements, or another effective method.
 Common open space is not part of any house lot or developable lot within the subdivision and it not owned by the developer nor another resident in the subdivision.
-Rather, common open space is owned by the Town, another government entity, a nonprofit organization, or jointly/in common by the lot owners in the subdivision.
+Rather, common open space is owned by the Town, another government entity, a nonprofit organization, or jointly/in common by the lot (or unit) owners in the subdivision.